OrgaNiUS/OrgaNiUS/api.md

 GET "/project_get"

-This will get the project's name, description and creation time.
+This will get the project's name, description and creation time, events, members, tasks.

 Input: Query parameters of "projectid"